-409. (1) No sailing vessel shall proceed to sea unless a Certificate of Inspection applicable to the intended voyage is in force.
+397. (1) No fishing vessel shall proceed to sea unless a Certificate of Inspection applicable to the intended voyage is in force.

-(2) A Certificate of Inspection in respect of a sailing vessel shall specify-
+(2) A Certificate of Inspection in respect of a fishing vessel shall specify-

 (a) the name and tonnage of the vessel;

-(c) the minimum number of the crew and the maximum number of passengers that may be carried;
+(e) the minimum number of crew that may be carried;

-(d) the limits within which the vessel may be used for the purposes of trading;
+(f) the limits within which the vessel may be used for purposes of fishing;

-and shall contain a statement to the effect that her hull, rigging and equipment, including auxiliary machinery, if any, are in good condition.
+and shall contain a statement to the effect that her hull, machinery and equipment are in good condition.

 (4) The Collector of Customs shall not grant a port clearance until after the production of a Certificate of Inspection in respect of the vessel.

-(5) Where at any time after the issue of a Certificate of Inspection in respect of a sailing vessel, the Government has reason to believe that the vessel is not fit to ply or proceed to sea, it may, after giving the owner an opportunity of making a representation, cancel such certificate.
+(5) Where at any time after the issue of a Certificate of Inspection in respect of a fishing vessel, the Government has reason to believe that the vessel is not fit to proceed to sea, or that the vessel has undergone material alteration or has met with an accident, it may, after giving the owner an opportunity of making a representation, cancel such certificate.